WMDA/social-media-analysis/README.md

 pip install -e local_path/reddata
 ```
 Replace `local_path` with the path to your package.
-> If you are unsure of the local_poath navigate to the folder and run pwd
+> If you are unsure of the local_path navigate to the folder and run pwd

 ## Environment